Your bone density test results are reported in two numbers: T-score and Z-score.

 |-2.5 and below

 Your Z-score is the number of standard deviations above or below what's normally expected for someone of your age, sex, weight, and ethnic or racial origin.
-If your Z-score is -2 or lower, it may suggest that something other than aging is causing abnormal bone loss.
+If your Z-score is significantly higher or lower than the average, it may suggest that something other than aging is causing abnormal bone loss.
 If your doctor can identify the underlying problem, that condition can often be treated and the bone loss slowed or stopped.